datahubio/datahub-cloud-template-dataset/README.md

 ---
 datapackage:
   title: Welcome to your template dataset page!
   description: This is a template for publishing your dataset with Datahub Cloud.
-Click on "Read more" to go to a quick overview of the template.
+To read more about how this works, refer to the [docs page](https://datahub.io/@Daniellappv/datahub-cloud-template/docs).
   licenses:
   - path: http://opendatacommons.org/licenses/pddl/
     title: Open Data Commons Public Domain Dedication and License v1.0